carbonsoda/scribbler/README.md

 My communication style tends to be very visual, so in-person I use a lot of sticky-notes while I talk.
 It's not as simple virtually; I have to open something like MS-Paint to doodle, save the file, and then upload it somewhere.

 Over the years, my doodles are scattered around my pc.
-If I upload them, some websites retain images even after a user deletes the post, aka the link remains active even when I think it's gone.
+If I upload them, some websites retain images even after a user deletes the post, aka the link remains active for anyone, even when my post is gone.
 I want to streamline the doodle-sharing process, while giving users control over their data.

 ## Features